 Be sure to talk with your doctor about your health history before you use Ajovy.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Allergic reaction.
-If you’ve had an allergic reaction to Ajovy or any of its ingredients, your doctor will likely not prescribe Ajovy.
+Allergic reaction: If you’ve had an allergic reaction to Ajovy or any of its ingredients, your doctor will likely not prescribe Ajovy.
 Ask your doctor about other medications that may be better options for you.

 Alcohol use with Ajovy

-If you’re not sure what triggers your migraine episodes, it’s useful to keep a migraine diary.
-This can help you determine if your migraines are linked to certain drinks, foods, or situations.
 If you notice that alcohol triggers your migraine episodes or makes them worse, it may help to avoid drinking alcohol.
 You can talk with your doctor to learn more.

 Pregnancy and breastfeeding while using Ajovy

-It’s not known if Ajovy is safe to use during pregnancy or breastfeeding.
+It is unknown whether Ajovy is safe to use during pregnancy or breastfeeding.

 Pregnancy.
 Ajovy hasn’t been studied in pregnant people.
 In animal studies, no negative effects were seen when Ajovy was given to pregnant animals.
 But keep in mind that studies in animals don’t always predict what will happen in humans.
 If you’re pregnant or plan to become pregnant, talk with your doctor about the possible risks and benefits of using Ajovy.